triestpa/Open-Cryptochat/README.md

 ##### 1.2.2 - Add Styling

-We'll go ahead and add all of the project CSS right now.
 Create a new file, `/public/styles.css` and paste in the following stylesheet.

 <style>
 .language-css {